30 Best Things to Do in Kyoto

 25. See the spectacular colors of the autumn leaves at places like Eikando Zenrin-ji Temple and Arashiyama

-Autumn is as popular as spring, as the whole country turns into warm red colours.
-Like for cherry blossoms, some particular spots in Kyoto are popular for autumn leaves viewings such as Kiyomizudera Temple and Arashiyama area.
+Along with cherry blossoms in spring, autumn leaves are also a top seasonal attraction in Japan as the whole country turns into warm red colours.
+Like for cherry blossoms, some spots in Kyoto are particularly popular for autumn leaves viewings such as Kiyomizudera Temple and Arashiyama area.
 Some temples in Kyoto such as Eikando Zenrin-ji Temple and Nanzenji Temple hold light-up events at night during the season, too.

 The best time to see autumn leaves in Kyoto is mid November to early December depending on area.